-Amendments to IAS 1 - Classification of Liabilities as Current or Non-current
+Amendments to IAS 1 - classification of liabilities as current or non-current

 The amendments to IAS 1 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
 The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
 The amendments are applied retrospectively for annual periods beginning on or after 1 January 2023, with early application permitted.
+No significant impact to the Company's financial statements is expected.